Soda-xyz/slowfall/README_ENV.md

 - FRONTEND_APP_NAME — Frontend App Service name (e.g., `slowfall-frontend`).
 - DEPLOY_ENV — Deployment environment name used by CI (e.g., `prod`).
 - SLOWFALL_WEB_USERS_GROUP_ID — AAD group GUID used by the app (CI writes it to App Service as `APP_SECURITY_ALLOWED_GROUP_ID`).
-- APP_SECURITY_AZURE_KEYVAULT_VAULT_URL — Full vault URI (e.g. `https://slowfall-keyvault-next.vault.azure.net/`).
-THIS IS REQUIRED: the CI/workflow and runtime will use this secret to configure Key Vault access; the workflow no longer falls back to a hardcoded URI.
+- AZ_KEYVAULT_VAULT_URL — Full vault URI (e.g. `https://slowfall-keyvault-next.vault.azure.net/`).
+THIS IS REQUIRED: the CI/workflow and runtime will use this secret to configure Key Vault access; do not rely on any alternative or legacy secret names.
 - ALLOWED_ORIGINS — optional comma-separated allowed origins used for CORS (CI will write it into app settings if present).

 Note on AZURE_CLIENT_ID and service principals vs Managed Identity (clarification)